Troubleshoot GPU health check failures

 Undrain the node

-If you resolved the issue in the previous sections, and you want to return the compute node to service and let it accept new jobs, then undrain the node:
+If you resolved the issue that the prolog health check detected, and you want to return the compute node to service and let it accept new jobs, then undrain the node:

 1. If you haven't already, then connect to a login node in your cluster.